saleor/saleor/README.md

 Compared to traditional plugin architectures (monoliths) it provides the following benefits:

-* Less downtime as apps can be deployed independently.
+* There is less downtime as apps are deployed independently.
 * Reliability and performance - custom logic is separated from the core.
 * Simplified upgrade paths - eliminates incompatibility conflicts between extensions.
-* Technology-agnostic - works with any technology, stack or language.
+* Technology-agnostic - works with any technology, stack, or language.
-* Parallel development - easier to collaborate than with monolithic core.
+* Parallel development - easier to collaborate than with a monolithic core.
 * Simplified debugging - easier to narrow down bugs in independent services.
-* Scalability - each extension or service can be scaled independently.
+* Scalability - extensions and apps can be scaled independently.

 ### What are the tradeoffs?
-If you are a single developer working with small business that doesn't have high traffic or critical need for 24/7 availability, using service oriented approach might feel more complex compared to traditional Wordpress or Magento approach that provides language specific framework, runtime, database schema, aspect oriented programming and other tools to quickstart.
+If you are a single developer working with a small business that doesn't have high traffic or a critical need for 24/7 availability, using a service-oriented approach might feel more complex compared to the traditional WordPress or Magento approach that provides a language-specific framework, runtime, database schema, aspect-oriented programming, and other tools to a quick start.

 However, if you deploy on a daily basis, reliability and uptime is critical, you need to collaborate with other developers, or you have non-trivial requirements you might be in the right place.